janbodnar/Python-Datovy-Analytik-Skolenie/basics.md

 # Functional data analysis

-In Python, we can have different names of functions that are common in functional programming.
+Python has different names of functions that are common in functional programming.

 [Element access](#element-access)
 [Aggregates](#aggregates)